Symbolic dynamics for three dimensional flows with positive topological entropy: Abstract

 \section{Abstract}

-We construct symbolic dynamics on sets of full measure (w.r.t. an ergodic measure of positive entropy) for $C^{1+\epsilon}$ flows on compact smooth three-dimensional manifolds.
-One consequence is that the geodesic flow on the unit tangent bundle of a compact $C^\infty$ surface has at least $\const\times(e^{hT}/T)$ simple closed orbits of period less than $T$, whenever the topological entropy $h$ is positive --- and without further assumptions on the curvature.
+We construct symbolic dynamics on sets of full measure (with respect to an ergodic measure of positive entropy) for $C^{1+\epsilon}$ flows on closed smooth three dimensional manifolds.
+One consequence is that the geodesic flow on the unit tangent bundle of a closed $C^\infty$ surface has at least $\const\times(e^{hT}/T)$ simple closed orbits of period less than $T$, whenever the topological entropy $h$ is positive -- and without further assumptions on the curvature.